behreajj/CamZup/README.md

   - As a consequence of how `image` function works above, dynamic `tint`ing is no longer supported in `YupJ2`.
   - Using `YupJ2`'s `rotate` or `rotateZ` will cause shapes with strokes to jitter.
   - `CORNER` is supported for [rectMode](https://processing.org/reference/rectMode_.html), `ellipseMode` and [imageMode](https://processing.org/reference/imageMode_.html).
 However it is less intuitive with this library.
 For that reason, `CENTER` is the default alignment.
+  - OpenGL renderers do not recognize contours in shape entities.

 ### 3D
   - Neither 3D primitive, the [sphere](https://processing.org/reference/sphere_.html) nor the [box](https://processing.org/reference/box_.html), are supported; use `MeshEntity`s instead.